Skip to Main Content

 Focus on the Subjects field

-Unlike Google and OneSearch, library research databases like ERIC and PsycINFO assign subject headings to each record, indicating the focus of the article.
+icon of target with arrow hitting the bull's eyeUnlike Google and OneSearch, library research databases like ERIC and APA PsycInfo assign subject headings to each record, indicating the focus of the article.

-Pro tip: Use quotes
+Pro tip: Use quotation marks

-When searching in a database, put quotation marks around phrases of two or more words where it's important to keep the words together.
-Then your words will be searched as a unit.
+icon of a lightbulbWhen searching in a database, put quotes around phrases of two or more words where it's important to keep the words together.
+Then your words will be searched as a unit; it prevents the database from searching for the words individually.

 • "zero tolerance"